-KOIAN is a central London property developer which seeks to unlock significant value by transforming classic-build properties into desirable modern residences.
+KOIAN is a central London property developer and investment company which seeks to unlock significant value by transforming classic-build properties into desirable modern residences.

 We have a track record of transforming classic-build properties to release their hidden value.
 These properties have stood the test of time, benefiting from spacious proportions that provide a unique sense of well-being and architectural features that are lovingly restored to create the finest apartments.